dusmel/engineering-playbook/5. Developing/Twelve Factor App/readme.md

 Examples:
 * database
-* kafka
+* Google PubSub
 * redis
 * ...

 This ensure the application is loosely coupled with the services so it can easily switch provider or instance if needed

-### What does that mean for our application ?
+### What does that mean for our application?

-For authorization service, we are using 2 external backing services namely postgres database and kafka.
-This loose coupling is  done by the DATABASE_URL and KAFKA_URL used to pass the connection string.
+For instance, for the `authorization service`, we are an external backing services namely postgres database.
+This loose coupling is  done by the `DATABASE_URL` used to pass the connection string.

-If something wrong happens with our instance of postgres or our kafka cluster, we can easily switch to a new instance, providing a new MONGO_URL environment variable and restart the application.
+If something wrong happens with our instance of postgres, we can easily switch to a new instance, providing a new `DATABASE_URL` environment variable and restart the application.

 ## 5 - Build / Release / Run